/shethepeople/media/media_files/2025/04/29/mOHdabzZAn0Fo2s96fSN.png)

 Sonal Mansingh

 In 1977, Sonal Mansingh founded the Centre for Indian Classical Dances in New Delhi to train students in different dance forms.
-The organization has been working to promote performing arts and nurturing the cultural legacy of India.
-She is also the trustee of the Indira Gandhi National Center for Arts.
+The organisation has been working to promote performing arts and nurture the cultural legacy of India.
+She is also the trustee of the Indira Gandhi National Centre for the Arts.
+Additionally, as a social reformer, philosopher, examiner, speaker, choreographer and trainer, she became the first Indian woman dancer to be awarded the prestigious ‘Padma Vibhushan'.

 Yamini Krishnamurthy

-Yamini ventured into production with a dance based television show for Doordarshan and also wrote a book, ‘A Passion for Dance’.
-At the ‘Yamini School of Dance’ in New Delhi established by her young dancers get to experience her knowledge and wisdom first hand.
-It has been 40 years of a remarkable dance journey, and Yamini is still going strong. .
+She was honoured by various awards for her contribution to the arts, including the prestigious Padma Shree by the Government of India.
+She received the Padma Bhushan in the year of 2001.
+Yamini ventured into production with a dance-based television show for Doordarshan and also wrote a book, ‘A Passion for Dance’.
+At the ‘Yamini School of Dance’ in New Delhi, established by her, young dancers get to experience her knowledge and wisdom firsthand.
+She passed in August 2024, leaving behind a lasting legacy.

 Padma Subramanyam

 She was the first to create and enact the popular dance recital 'Pushpanjali'.
 She is also responsible for adopting the Sukha Lasya technique, where an entire piece of ballet is expressed through the means of music, giving it a rhythmic and melodic form.
-With years of her expertise in classical dancing, Padma continues to actively research and compile new and different musical and dance repertoire.
-She was awarded the ‘Padma Shri’ in the year 1981 and then created history by receiving the Padma Bhushan in 1983 and then a second time in 2003 .
+With her years of expertise in classical dancing, Padma continues to actively research and compile new and different musical and dance repertoire.
+She was awarded the ‘Padma Shri’ in the year 1981 and then created history by receiving the Padma Bhushan in 1983 and then a second time in 2003.